-Immunotherapy works for mesothelioma, just not in every case.
+Immunotherapy for mesothelioma works, just not in every case.

 The goal is to determine who will benefit from this emerging therapy — and who won’t.

 The National Cancer Institute (NCI) awarded a $2.5 million grant to Baylor College of Medicine for an immune checkpoint inhibitor study.
 Dr. Bryan Burt, the chief of thoracic surgery at Baylor St. Luke’s Medical Center, is leading the study.
 It’s officially titled “Proteomic Determinants of Response to Checkpoint Blockade in Malignant Pleural Mesothelioma.”

 Dr. Burt, a mesothelioma specialist, wants to develop a test to determine which patients would respond to immune checkpoint inhibitors.
 It’ll protect people who won’t respond to the treatment from immunotherapy-related side effects.

 “We want to be able to predict not only who is going to respond, but also the strength of the response,” Dr. Burt said in a press release on the Baylor College of Medicine website.

 “In other words, whether the tumor will completely or partially shrink or just remain stable for long periods of time, which is important too.
 We hope to design a test that would allow us to predict those possible outcomes.”

 Baylor College of Medicine Study on Checkpoint Inhibitors

 The test requires an examination of malignant mesothelioma tissue, specifically the genetics.